hirezio/given/CONTRIBUTING.md

   git push -f
   ```

+.

 ### ✅ 8.
-After your pull request is merged - delete your PR branchc
+After your pull request is merged - delete your PR branch

 After your pull request is merged, you can safely delete your branch and pull the changes from the main (upstream) repository: